Ah, playdough activities, and kids.

 RELATED: Check out how we use loose parts in our ART CART.

 Playdough can be made at home or bought!
-If you are looking to make your own, this Playdough recipe from A Crafty Living is great!
+If you are looking to make your own, this Playdough recipe from A Crafty Living is excellent!

 Random kitchen supplies